neoforged/.github/primers/1.21.2/index.md

     - `HolderSet#isBound` - Returns whether the set is bound to some value.
 - `net.minecraft.core.component`
     - `DataComponentHolder#getAllOfType` - Returns all data components that are of the specific class type.
+    - `DataComponentPredicate`
+        - `someOf` - Constructs a data component predicate where the provided map contains the provided component types.
+        - `$Builder#expect` - Adds that we should expect the data component has some value.
     - `PatchedDataComponentMap#clearPatch` - Clears all patches to the data components on the object.
+- `net.minecraft.data.DataProvider`
+    - `saveAll` - Writes all values in a resource location to value map to the `PathProvider` using the provided codec.
+    - `saveStable` - Writes a value to the provided path given the codec.
+- `net.minecraft.data.models.EquipmentModelProvider` - A model provider for equipment models, only includes vanilla bootstrap.
 - `net.minecraft.data.info.DatapackStructureReport` - A provider that returns the structure of the datapack.
 - `net.minecraft.gametest.framework`
+    - `GameTestHelper`
-    - `GameTestHelper#absoluteAABB`, `relativeAABB` - Moves the bounding box between absolute coordinates and relative coordinates to the test location
+        - `absoluteAABB`, `relativeAABB` - Moves the bounding box between absolute coordinates and relative coordinates to the test location
+        - `assertEntityData` - Asserts that the entity at the provided block position matches the predicate.
     - `StructureUtils#getStartCorner` - Gets the starting position of the test to run.
 - `net.minecraft.network.FriendlyByteBuf`
     - `readVec3`, `writeVec3` - Static methods to read and write vectors.